Optimized projection-free algorithms for online learning: construction and worst-case analysis: Conclusion

 In this work, we have studied and developed projection-free algorithms for online learning that rely on linear optimization oracles (a.k.a.
-Frank--Wolfe) for handling the constraint set.
-More precisely, the contributions of this work were (i)~an improved (optimized) variant of an online Frank--Wolfe (OFW) algorithm (Algorithm~\ref{OFW_alg_new}) together with its conceptually simple potential-based proof, and (ii)~methods leveraging semidefinite programming to jointly design and analyze of online Frank--Wolfe-type algorithms in a variety of settings.
-These semidefinite programming methods provide a constructive approach to obtain regret bounds and their corresponding worst-case instances.
+Frank--Wolfe) for handling the constraint set, and for convex loss functions.
+More precisely, the contributions of this work are (i)~to formulate the problem of analyzing and designing online Frank--Wolfe-type algorithms as semidefinite problems (SDPs) that can be solved numerically in a variety of settings, (ii)~how to use those design methods to propose an improved (optimized) variant of an online Frank--Wolfe algorithm (Algorithm~\ref{OFW_alg_new}), along with its conceptually simple potential-based proof, and (iii)~its anytime version, which benefits from a similar $O(T^{3/4})$ regret rate without requiring knowledge of the time horizon $T$ in advance.
+This SDP methodology provides a constructive and principled approach to regret bounds and their corresponding worst-case instances.
 Algorithms with optimal regret guarantees can then be designed by jointly optimising the algorithm parameters and the regret bound.
-We then used these semidefinite programming methods to perform numerical experiments strongly supporting (a)~near-optimality claims of the proposed parameter choices, and (b)~that all OFW-type algorithm have a regret rate of $\Omega(T^{3/4})$.
-Lastly, we explained how the semidefinite programming methods we presented can be used to obtain conceptually simple proofs with optimal regret bounds, taking as an example our potential-based proof from part~(i).
+We then leveraged those techniques to perform rigorous numerical experiments strongly supporting (a)~near-optimality claims of the proposed parameter choices, and (b)~that all OFW-type algorithms have a regret rate of $\Omega(T^{3/4})$.
+Finally, we explained how the presented SDP approach can be used to obtain conceptually simple proofs with optimal regret bounds, taking as an example our potential-based proof from part~(ii).

-The findings of our numerical experiments motivate the following future work opportunities: (1)~can we find a tighter analysis of the OFW algorithm?; (2)~can we find a closed-form for the optimal OFW-type method?; and (3)~can we find a closed-form solution and the corresponding regret bound for the optimal unregularized OFW-type method?
+The findings of our numerical experiments motivate the following future work opportunities: (1)~Can we find a tighter analysis of the OFW algorithm?
+(2)~Can we find a closed-form for the optimal OFW-type methods?
+(3)~Can we find a closed-form solution and the corresponding regret bound for the optimal unregularized OFW-type method?